 Even heating surface

-Quality construction and sleek, compact design
+Quality construction and compact design

 Compatible with Weber’s iGrill 3